Byron Writers FestivalByron Writers Festival

 Where is lost property?

-Lost property is located as the Festival Information Booth.
-All unclaimed items will be returned to the Festival office and will need to be picked up from there after the Festival weekend has concluded.
+Lost property is located at the Festival Information Booth.
+All unclaimed items will be returned to the Festival office and will need to be picked up from there after the festival weekend has concluded.

 Do I bring my own drink bottle?

 Byron Writers Festival is a plastic water bottle free event.
 Please BYO bottles for refills.
-There will be a water refill station of spring water on site, and Byron Writers Festival water bottles for sale at the Information and Merchandise tent.
+There will be a water refill station on site, and Byron Writers Festival water bottles for sale at the Information and Merchandise tent.

 Can I purchase food on site?

 Yes!
-A range of food stalls will be serving delicious local meals throughout each day of the Festival from our food marquee.
-Elements of Byron will be offering snacks, light meals and drinks from Summer Salt Bar.
-Festival patrons will need to make a booking in advance to dine at Azure Bar and Grill inside the resort.
+A range of food stalls will be serving delicious local meals throughout each day of the festival from our food marquee.

 Where can I get a printed program from?

-Printed programs are available at the Festival entrance and Festival Information Tent.
+Printed programs are distributed in the Byron Shire Echo upon program announcement and will be available during festival weekend at the festival entrance and Festival Information Tent.
 Please note our printed program is subject to last minute changes.
 An up-to-date daily program of sessions is available from our website.
-Keep a look out at the Festival site for signage and handouts advising of unavoidable last-minute program changes.
+Keep a look out at the festival site for signage and handouts advising of unavoidable last-minute program changes.

 Is there an ATM onsite?